-In the Drag & Drop Builder, you can customize settings for your sections and columns to control how your page looks, functions, and feels.
-Below, you’ll learn how to access and adjust your all of page’s layout settings.
+In the Drag & Drop Builder, you can customize settings for your sections, rows and columns to control how your page looks, functions, and feels.
+Below, you’ll learn how to access and adjust your all of Leadpage and Leadbox layout settings.

-To access any section’s settings hover over it in the builder and click the gear icon in the top-left corner, then select “Edit Section Styles”.
+For quick access to any section’s settings hover over the section in the builder and click the pencil icon in the top-left corner.

 Increase padding parameters to create space between section edges and your content.